-Second, it seems to me that maybe there might be a proposal at some point to use the Medicare "trust fund" to pay for Medicare
+Second, it seems to me that maybe there might be a proposal at some point to use the Medicare "trust fund" to pay for Medicare benefits, and I guess someone might complain about that.

 I just would like to go on record as saying I always thought that is what there were for.
 I never knew that they were to pay rich bond holders.
 I thought they were to pay for Medicare benefits.